Action (Oscar Peterson album): Reception

-An audiophile reviewer commented that the recording balance was inconsistent and that the bass sound on the first two tracks was "fat, tuneless woof, as if the instrument were stuffed with a large, very fluffy bath towel".
+An audiophile reviewer commented that the recording balance was inconsistent and that the bass sound on the first two tracks was "fat, tuneless woof as if the instrument were stuffed with a large, very fluffy bath towel".

-The AllMusic review by Ken Dryden awarded the album 4 stars writing "Action represents some of Peterson's earliest work for Brunner-Schwer; these sessions were recorded before an invited audience in the studio, with the pianist's working trio of Ray Brown and Ed Thigpen.
-The group seems extremely relaxed and inspired by the small group of loyal fans, with a brisk waltz treatment of "At Long Last Love" and an extended workout of fellow pianist Billy Taylor's ballad "Easy Walker" starting things off with a flourish.
-Their approach to "Tin Tin Deo" is remarkably subtle, while Peterson is at his most lyrical during a pair of Gershwin selections, "I've Got a Crush on You" and "A Foggy Day."
-The influence of Art Tatum is apparent with Peterson's darting runs in "Like Someone in Love.".
+The AllMusic review by Ken Dryden said, "Action represents some of Peterson's earliest work for Brunner-Schwer; these sessions were recorded before an invited audience in the studio, with the pianist's working trio of Ray Brown and Ed Thigpen.
+The group seems extremely relaxed and inspired by the small group of loyal fans, with a brisk waltz treatment of /At Long Last Love/ and an extended workout of fellow pianist Billy Taylor's ballad 'Easy Walker' starting things off with a flourish.
+Their approach to 'Tin Tin Deo' is remarkably subtle, while Peterson is at his most lyrical during a pair of Gershwin selections, 'I've Got a Crush on You' and 'A Foggy Day'.
+The influence of Art Tatum is apparent with Peterson's darting runs in 'Like Someone in Love'."

 The Penguin Guide to Jazz included the album in its suggested "Core Collection".